cowprotocol/learn/content/tutorial/01-simple-orders/01-order/02-quote-order/README.md

 OK, so you're wanting to trade some tokens on CoW Protocol.
 Great!
 But before we do that, let's get a quote first so we know what we're getting into.
 We get quotes using the [TradingSdk](https://github.com/cowprotocol/cow-sdk/tree/main/packages/trading/README.md) from `@cowprotocol/cow-sdk`.

-## SDK

-The CoW Protocol SDK provides a high-level TradingSdk that simplifies trading operations.
-The TradingSdk handles quote fetching, order signing, and posting in a unified interface.

-To install it, run: `npm install @cowprotocol/cow-sdk`

 ## Quote

 As an example, let's get a quote for trading 1 `wxDAI` for `COW` on [Gnosis chain](https://gnosis.io/).
 This is a simple swap (market order).